Violence: Understand it to end it

 We have a research and program grant selection process to determine where the Avielle Foundation funds are distributed.
 Successful applicants are chosen in one of two areas:

 - Innovative public health, education, awareness, or engagement programs that foster protective factors and build compassion or focus on effective strategies to prevent, intervene, or cure violence.
+These public health program implementation and evaluation grants ensure that our knowledge is brought to the everyday citizen and serves our communities in a practical, evidence-based manner.

 Many of the world’s leaders in neuroscience, neurology, psychiatry, clinical psychology, social work, emotional intelligence, and education serve on our selection committee, reviewing and prioritizing research fellow recipients.